iaketepe/iaketepe/docs/UI-UX/trade-offs-and-changes.md

     - Depreciated vendor prefixes for common css attributes
     - Outdated CSS Grid implementation
     - Legacy row system implementation
+- Other than the CSS issues I mentioned previously, there also SCSS issues on top of that.
+It seems like the boilerplate was built from those SCSS files into one main.css file.
+So something I have to consider is whether or not I should remove the SCSS or try to modify it and then build from them as well.

 ## Handling Site Reliability